Getting a Handle on Hanger

 The Impact of Irritability

 Several studies have examined how hunger alters emotional regulation.
-A 2018 study published in Emotion found that people who were hungry were more likely to interpret ambiguous images as negative and report higher levels of irritability (MacCormack & Lindquist, 2018).
+A 2018 study published in Emotion found that people who were hungry were more likely to interpret ambiguous images as negative and report higher levels of irritability.
 This suggests that hunger biases perception and emotional interpretation.
 In other words, it might make the world seem more frustrating than it really is – or more accurately, more than it would be if you were satiated.

 The culprit, in part, is the hormone cortisol.
 When blood sugar drops, cortisol and adrenaline are released to help free stored energy from the body’s reserves.
 These hormones increase alertness and drive, but they also elevate tension and impulsivity.
 Over time, or in moments of intense hunger, this can impact the brain’s capacity for self-control.

-The prefrontal cortex – the region responsible for decision-making, empathy, and emotional regulation – depends on steady glucose levels to function optimally (Gailliot et al., 2007).
+The prefrontal cortex – the region responsible for decision-making, empathy, and emotional regulation – depends on steady glucose levels to function optimally.
 When energy levels drop, this part of the brain becomes sluggish, leaving the more primitive, reactive parts of the brain, like the amygdala, in charge.

 The result: you might be more likely to snap at your friend, yell at your steering wheel, or take something personally that might not have bothered you after a snack.

-But if you’re in a tense conversation, your brain might interpret those same bodily sensations as anger or frustration.
+But if you’re in a tense conversation, your brain might braid internal and external sensations into anger or frustration.
 Emotions are essential, they can lead us in the right direction, but they are often blunt instruments – at some point, our more nuanced cognitive abilities need to tag in.

-Emotional granularity, or the ability to precisely identify and label emotional states, can help mitigate hanger’s effects (Kashdan et al., 2015).
+Emotional granularity, or the ability to precisely identify and label emotional states, can help mitigate hanger’s effects.
 When you can recognize, “I’m not mad, I’m frustrated and hungry,” you give yourself a chance to regulate more effectively.
 This cognitive reframing recruits the prefrontal cortex, reestablishing control and allowing for more constructive behavior.
-Maybe eat an apple, rather than pick a fight.
+It gives you a chance to grab the reins of your situation.

 Moving Forward

-Hanger is not a personal flaw – it’s a physiological reminder of mind-body unity.
-Our emotions are not detached from our biology; they are constructed through it.
-As Barrett (2017) notes, the brain’s primary job is not to think, but to regulate the body.
-To read and incorporate physical signals and move toward allostasis (definition).
+Nutrition habits that result in scattered emotional states do indicate a personal flaw.
+Forgive yourself and remember that our emotions are not detached from our biology; they are constructed through it.
+As noted by Dr. Lisa Feldman Barrett, the brain’s primary job is not to think, but to regulate the body.
+To read and incorporate physical signals and move toward allostasis (the process by which the body maintains stability by adapting to stress and changing demands over time).
 Emotions like hanger are signals, not defects.
 They tell us something about what our body needs.
+If we are willing to listen.

 In a world that often prizes productivity over self-care, listening to these signals is an act of intelligence.
 A snack, a pause, or a good meal can restore not only your blood sugar but supports your empathy, patience, and sense of calm.